Covariate Adjustment for the Win Odds: Application to Cardiovascular Outcomes Trials: Discussion

-Several important questions could be explored in further research.
+Several further important questions could be explored in further research.
 One is to develop a combination of covariate adjustment with stratification.
 For the unadjusted win ratio and win odds, stratified analysis has been extensively studied.\cite{DongTheStratifiedWinRatio, DongTheStratifiedWinStatistics} The general idea is to only do the pairwise comparisons between the treatment and the control group within each stratum and then aggregate the results in some way.
 While Gasparyan et al.\cite{GasparyanAdjustedWinRatio} demonstrate how to obtain a stratified version of their adjusted win odds estimator, it is not immediately clear how to combine covariate adjustment and stratification for the method based on Vermeulen et al.\cite{VermeulenIncreasingThePower} A related question is also the connection between stratification and adjusting for a categorical variable and what exactly the difference in interpretation is.
-Moreover, from a theoretical side, it would also be interesting to know if one can lose asymptotic power compared to the direct estimator if the conditional model is severely misspecified.
-Although we did not observe settings in our experiments, where adjusting clearly worsened the performance, this behavior does not seem to be completely ruled out by the theory.
 Cardiovascular clinical trials often include interim analysis for efficacy.
 Nowak et al. \cite{nowak2022group} showed that the standard group sequential theory applies to the various statistical tests for the marginal probabilistic index.
 In future research, the methodology presented in this manuscript could be studied in the context of group sequential designs.

 Concluding, our work draws attention to the potentially useful, but yet unused connection between the literature on covariate adjustment for the MPI and the win odds.
 Adjusting the win odds for covariates in this way is both theoretically justified and practically feasible and can meaningfully enhance the power of clinical trial analyses where relevant baseline variables are available.
 We hope that this article will encourage greater awareness and adoption of these methods in future trial design and reporting.